lexinamer/AIGA-Workshop/README.md

 # AIGA-Workshop
- Add to Calendar Join us for a hands-on workshop where you can get down and dirty in the UI/UX process and leave with a tangible project for your portfolio!
+Join us for a hands-on workshop where you can get down and dirty in the UI/UX process and leave with a tangible project for your portfolio!

 ## Branchless Bank
 Branchless Bank is an online only bank for the digital era.